-MGT 254 BUS Applied Group and Leadership Skills
+MGT 254 BUS/UT Applied Group and Leadership Skills

 Teamwork is a vital part of organizational life.
 Participating effectively in teams and groups requires the ability to understand how groups develop and to understand our own personal style, the styles of others, and how these impact the development of a group.
 Effective teams and groups require effective leaders.
 Students are introduced to different leadership styles and discover their personal leadership profile.
 Areas covered include stages of group development, functional leadership, motivation, lines of communication, conflict resolution, and managing change.
 As this is an applied skills course, students are given the opportunity to participate in and analyze a group experience for the semester.
 Prerequisite: 30 post-secondary credits 3 CR / (2,2)

-MGT 255 BUS Small Business Development
+Small Business Development

 This course provides students with the knowledge required in starting up and successfully operating a small business.
-Topics include business structures, location and market assessment considerations, business plans and methods of financing, government obligations, franchising, strategic planning and control.
+Topics include business structures, location and market assessment considerations, business plans, methods of financing, government obligations, franchising, strategic planning and control.
 Case studies and simulations are used in the course.
-It may be helpful to consider taking MGT 254 concurrently with this course for the group component.

-Prerequisite: 30 post-secondary credits 3 CR / (2,2)
+Prerequisite: Students need a minimum 30 credits which must include ACC 151 (or COM 204), MKT 152 and MGT 154 with a minimum "C" in all courses.
+3 CR / (2,2)

-MGT 256 BUS Entrepreneurial Development
+Entrepreneurial Development

 A study of entrepreneurship including the various methods and support systems required to successfully launch a new venture, product, or system.
 Consideration is given to methods required for both new and existing enterprises.
 This course draws together the many skills of various programs culminating in an interdisciplinary project.
 Prerequisite: 30 post-secondary credits 3 CR / (2,2)

-MGT 263 BUS Human Resource Development
+Human Resource Development

 An introduction to personnel management including organization of the personnel functions: recruitment and selection, interviewing and counselling, job descriptions and evaluation, compensation and salary administration, management development and performance appraisal, training and manpower planning, safety and occupational health.
-The course places particular emphasis on the practical application of personnel policies and procedures, on personnel's relationship to management and management's responsibilities to employees.
+The course places particular emphasis on the practical application of personnel policies and procedures, on personnel's relationship to management and on management's responsibilities to employees.
+3 CR / (3,0)

-MGT 264 BUS Industrial Relations
+MGT 264 Industrial Relations :

 An introduction to the fundamental issues of labour/management relations in Canada.
-Topics include the roles assumed by labour unions, management, and government bodies, the processes involved in collective bargaining such as negotiation, mediation, conciliation, grievance, and arbitration, contract interpretation and administration, as well as discipline procedures.
+Topics include the roles assumed by labour unions, management, and government bodies; the processes involved in collective bargaining such as negotiation, mediation, conciliation, grievance and arbitration, contract interpretation and administration; discipline procedures.
+3 CR / (3.0)